chzvz/usb-auto-sync/README.md

 Designed for Debian/KDE but should work on most Linux systems with systemd and automounting.

+---

-*Your USB must be formatted to EXT4 or NTFS.
+*NOTE: Your USB must be formatted to EXT4 or NTFS.
 EXT4 works best on linux, but NTFS is better if you need to access the files on windows as well.*

 Find USB NAME and FSTYPE:
 ```